monnierliz/monnierliz.github.io/index.md

 Bones for Life® is designed to help anyone, and everyone, use natural movements to promote bone health and strength while possibly preventing osteoporosis.
 For more information check out this link: http://movementintelligence.org/bones-for-life

 Registration
-To register, simply send Liz and email: monnierliz@gmail.com, by November 9.
+To register, simply send Liz an email: monnierliz@gmail.com, by November 9.
 She will then send you a link to the Zoom Meeting and add you to her list for recordings and class reviews.
 **If this is your first Bones for Life® class, you will need to submit the Foundation for Movement Intelligence Memorandum of Understanding prior to taking a class.
 You only need to do this once. https://forms.gle/K6mNWwSemJ5dkFEq9